MIAOAI-Subnet/MIAOAI_SUBNET/README.md

 #  Introduction

-MIAOAI is a cat-themed AI-MEME subnet dedicated to creating and interacting with cat-inspired audio content, fostering a playful and entertaining decentralized community for cat lovers and meme enthusiasts.
+MIAOAI is an animals Sound Recognition AI subnet dedicated to creating and interacting with audio content, fostering a playful and entertaining decentralized community.

 # Overview
-This repository powers MIAOAI's ability to generate and manipulate cat vocalizations (e.g., meows, purrs, hisses) for interactive and entertainment purposes.
-Integrated into the MIAOAI DApp, it allows users to create cat sounds, interact with virtual cat agents, and share meme-worthy audio content, all while earning $MIAO tokens as rewards.
+MIAOAI's future ability to generate and manipulate animal vocalizations for interactive and entertainment purposes.

 # Key Features

-- Cat Sound Generation: Synthesize unique cat vocalizations based on user inputs or emotional prompts (e.g., "playful meow," "curious purr"), creating personalized cat audio clips.
--	 Interactive Virtual Cats: Generate digital cat agents that "speak" using synthesized sounds, enabling fun interactions in AR environments, social platforms, or virtual pet games.
+- Animals Sound Recognition
--	 Meme Audio Creation: Transform user-uploaded audio (e.g., songs, speech) into cat-themed versions using style transfer, perfect for sharing on platforms like X and Instagram.
+-	Future Meme Audio Creation: Transform user-uploaded audio (e.g., songs, speech) into animal-themed versions using style transfer, perfect for sharing on platforms like X and Instagram.
--	 Community Rewards: Earn 10-50 $MIAO tokens per generated audio clip or interaction, with additional bonuses for social media engagement (e.g., likes, shares).

 # Model Performance Comparison

 MIAOAI's audio generation and interaction system is built on advanced audio synthesis and processing techniques:
--	WaveNet: A generative model for producing realistic cat vocalizations, trained on a diverse dataset of cat sounds to capture nuances like pitch and tone.
+-	WaveNet: A generative model for producing realistic animal vocalizations, trained on a diverse dataset of animal sounds to capture nuances like pitch and tone.
--	Audio Style Transfer with GANs: Uses Generative Adversarial Networks to transform user audio into cat-like sounds, preserving the rhythm while infusing feline characteristics.
+-	Audio Style Transfer with GANs: Uses Generative Adversarial Networks to transform user audio into animal-like sounds, preserving the rhythm while infusing feline characteristics.
 -	Emotion-Driven Synthesis: Incorporates a lightweight emotion encoder to adjust generated sounds based on user-selected moods (e.g., happy, curious, sleepy).

 <img width="416" alt="image" src="https://github.com/user-attachments/assets/a25d4cc0-bbca-4f74-b587-852a706e800e">